 The Center for Aortic Disease located in Temple, Texas, provides specialized care for aortic valve conditions.

-Center for Valve Disorders, a part of Baylor Heart and Vascular Services at Dallas, provides comprehensive evaluation, diagnosis and treatment for patients with any type of structural heart disease including specialty clinics for aortic valve disease, mitral valve disease, complex aortic vascular disease and heart failure.
+Center for Valve Disorders at Baylor Scott & White Heart and Vascular Hospital – Dallas provides comprehensive evaluation, diagnosis and treatment for patients with any type of structural heart disease including specialty clinics for aortic valve disease, mitral valve disease, complex aortic vascular disease and heart failure.

 The Heart Valve Center of Texas, located at Baylor Scott & White The Heart Hospital – Plano, offers a multidisciplinary and comprehensive approach providing therapy for patients with complex heart valve disorders. including specialty clinics for aortic valve disease, mitral valve disease, complex aortic vascular disease and heart failure.